This playbook explains how we use social media at GDS. In it, we share our best practice, what we've learned and what we're planning to do.

 Think about using your employees as advocates to increase brand and employee engagement.
-For example, write long-form articles about their expertise area as native articles on their own account, which you can share from your company page.
+For example, they can write long-form articles about their expertise area as native articles on their own account, which you can share from your company page.

 Social media learning and trends

-Social media is a fast-paced world and it shows no signs of slowing.
-Platforms are continually developed, new features are continuously released and algorithms continue to change.
+Social media has always been a fast-paced world and it shows no signs of slowing.
+Platforms are continually developed, new features are released and algorithms evolve.

 It’s important to keep watching, listening and learning.
 Evaluate and iterate the strategy for each of your channels based on new developments and analytics.
-Undertake thorough analysis every so often (in addition to your standard reports) to deep dive into things like optimum content types and the times of day you’re posting.
+Regularly undertake thorough analysis (in addition to your standard reports) to deep-dive into things like optimal content types and the times of day you’re posting.

 If you work in government communications and are interested in learning more about using social media in your work, the Government Communications Service runs various training opportunities to help you.
 This includes Accelerate, the government’s digital skills transformation programme.